Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 Builds stronger and more flexible muscles that could help during labor and delivery

-Prenatal or maternity yoga classes are similar to gentle yoga classes like restorative yoga.
+Prenatal or pregnancy yoga classes are similar to gentle yoga classes like restorative yoga.
 Your instructor will make modifications to poses to ensure they are safe to do during pregnancy.

-In your prenatal yoga classes, you can expect to:
+In your prenatal yoga classes, you might expect to:

 Practice some focused breathing techniques, which can help you manage your breath during labor if you give birth vaginally